- Changes to main shopping areas

 The Nexus website also has guidance for passengers on how to stay safe on metros, buses and the Shields Ferry.

 What businesses need to do

-Shops can decide when to re-open.
-They must follow government guidance on how to work safely during coronavirus.
+Shops must follow local / national lockdown restrictions and guidance on how to work safely during coronavirus.